openfaas/faas/guide/README.md

 This page is collating our key blog posts, tutorials and guides while we prepare a dedicated site for documentation.
 For other queries please get in touch for a Slack invite or ping [@open_faas](https://twitter.com/open_faas) on Twitter.

+Suggestions for new topics are welcome.
+Please also check the [Issue tracker](https://github.com/openfaas/faas/issues).

 ## Beginner guides

 * [Kubernetes deployment](https://github.com/openfaas/faas/blob/master/guide/deployment_k8s.md)